haganeLego/ros1_mp4_to_rosbag/README.md

 # ros1_mp4_to_rosbag
+This is the script convert mp4 to rosbag.
 # usage
 1. Clone this repositry
 2. python mp4\_to\_rosbag.py [target mp4] [output bag name] [output image width] [output image height]